• Skip to primary navigation

 • Line a 9" x 5" loaf pan with parchment paper and pour the batter into the pan.
 Smooth out with a spatula until even.

-• Bake the loaf for 60 minutes.
+• Bake the loaf for 60 minutes until firm.

 Notes